 This may sound strange, but one of the things you need to get on the partnership track at law firms (which they don’t tell you in law school) is a ‘partner personality.’
 The right personality is key in partnership decisions because partners are in the firm for the long haul, they represent the firm, and they need to work well with all colleagues and clients.

 The personality that partners are looking for from candidates is people who take initiative, are outgoing and team players, exceed at building relationships, and who are open to new opportunities and experiences.
 They need to know that you will do well on the partnership track and they need to like what you stand for and the work that you do.

 Be able to sell yourself

-Associates soon find out that winning new clients and expanding your book of business is crucial for making partner, but what they don’t know is that they have to sell themselves every single day in order to do that.
+As an associate, you soon find out that winning new clients and expanding your book of business is crucial for making partner, but what you don’t know is that you have to sell yourself every single day in order to do that.
 If you treat every day like a sales transaction, you won’t go far wrong.

 Partners are looking for people who show them why they should be made partner, people who sell their skills and strengths and treat everyone as an important client.
 If a law firm sees an associate selling themselves to every client they come in contact with and every opposing attorney or client of an opposing attorney, they can see you making contacts, making leads and referrals that could lead to business in the future.
 That is vital for making partnership.

 Be prepared to make partner from the get-go